Your Post Pregnancy Body – What’s Normal And What Isn’t?

 OK, now you can gradually start to increase your levels of activity, but nothing should hurt when you do.
 You should have stopped bleeding, you should have stopped hurting.
-If either are still going on, then please see your doctor again.
+If either is still going on, then please see your doctor again.
 You should be able to pretty much control your bladder and bowel.
-Some weakness and urgency is normal, but you should be able to hang on a bit.
+Some weakness and urgency are normal, but you should be able to hang on a bit.

 By normal here I mean, this shouldn’t be happening.
-It may happening, because these symptoms are sadly very common and women just live with them.
+It may be happening, because these symptoms are sadly very common and women just live with them.
 But you really shouldn’t have to, because the right corrective exercise can make a BIG difference.

 Pain – In your back, pelvis, abdomen, hips or legs

 Leaking urine or worse when you sneeze, laugh or cough; or leaking as you’re rushing to the toilet.